 Symptoms will be evident immediately after a critical event.
 They will diminish within days or weeks.
 Most people do not require 'psychological treatment.
 They work through their reactions by following their usual routines, supported by family and friends.

 If symptoms persist for more than a month, it may indicate a stress reaction that could lead to a post-traumatic stress disorder (PTSD).
-In such cases, it is important to consult a mental health professional.
+In such cases, it is important to consult a mental health professional (you can find local, Routt County therapists at www.steamboatcounsling.com).
 You should seek help if:

 - You feel that you cannot handle your intense feelings or physical sensations.

 - The effects which followed the incident are getting worse not better.

 - You continue to experience distressing thoughts, or physical or emotional symptoms.

 - You continue to have nightmares or your sleep continues to be affected.